 gays and lesbians are a part of every American family.
 They should not be shortchanged in their efforts to better their lives and serve their communities.
 As President Clinton likes to say, ‘If you work hard and play by the rules, you’ll be rewarded’ and not with a pink slip just for being gay. (as cited in Barry Goldwater on the “Religious Right” and “Gay Rights”)

-While ENDA has not been enacted, gay people now serve openly in the US military and with the repeal of DOMA gay couples serving in the military can claim spousal benefits.
-The District of Columbia, Connecticut, Delaware, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New York, Rhode Island, Vermont, and Washington and California currently allow same sex marriage.
-The states of Hawaii, New Jersey, Illinois, Colorado, Nevada and Wisconsin have provisions in state law to allow for civil unions and domestic partnerships for same sex couples.
-As Goldwater is deceased, it is not possible to ask for his opinion on this trend toward granting gay people full civil rights in US society, but I think it reasonable to infer he would be pleased, particularly so in that the Christian right is finding itself on the losing side in its efforts to deny gay people civil rights.
+While ENDA has not been enacted, gay people now serve openly in the US military.
+With the repeal of DOMA, gay couples serving in the military can claim spousal benefits.
+The District of Columbia, Connecticut, Delaware, Iowa, Maine, Maryland, Massachusetts, Minnesota, New Hampshire, New York, Rhode Island, Vermont, and Washington and California currently allow same-sex marriage.
+The states of Hawaii, New Jersey, Illinois, Colorado, Nevada and Wisconsin have provisions in state law to allow for civil unions and domestic partnerships for same-sex couples.
+As Goldwater is deceased, it is not possible to ask for his opinion on this trend toward granting gay people full civil rights in US society.
+Still, I think it reasonable to infer he would be pleased, particularly so in that the Christian right is finding itself on the losing side in its efforts to deny gay people civil rights.
 The fight is far from over and will continue for some time to come.

 The Christian right succeeded in a ballot initiative in North Carolina, Amendment 1, which defines marriage in the state constitution as between one man and one woman.
 This will likely be declared unconstitutional when challenged in the courts, but time will tell.
-As US society gradually becomes more accepting of gay people and grants full civil rights, I find it gratifying that this is in part the legacy of Barry Goldwater, a conservative Republican who was once considered extreme by his own party for his brand of conservatism.
-That he stood up for the rights of gay people and for the separation of religion and state in US society so firmly gives me a new found respect for the man.
+As US society becomes more accepting of gay people and grants full civil rights, I find it gratifying that this is, in part, the legacy of Barry Goldwater.
+A conservative Republican who was once considered extreme by his own party for his brand of conservatism.
+That he stood up for the rights of gay people and for the separation of religion and state in US society so firmly gives me a newfound respect for the man.